jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 {% endblock %}{% endverbatim %}
 ```

-Good we have a custom template for our posts, but I'm afraid that our above code will not work simply because the result **block** from our post markdown file is going to override what we've put.
+Good, we have a custom template for our posts, but I'm afraid that our above code will not work simply because the result **block** from our post markdown file is going to override what we've put.

 Remember when I told you that we have two **blocks** within our **default** template **content** and **content_wrapper** and how that was to handle a specific case, well that was for our current problem.
 So in order to fix the issue all what we have to do it to change `{% verbatim %}{% block content %}{% endverbatim %}` to `{% verbatim %}{% block content_wrapper %}{% endverbatim %}` in our **Post** template.